Washington DC for Kids: Places to Go

 Kids can observe and hold live insects and their many-legged relatives.
 Volunteers demonstrate how to feed a tarantula (check the website for the schedule).

-Related summer themes: Bugs, Birds and Animals
+Related summer themes: Bugs

 National Air and Space Museum